Cedric-Hj/DevOps-CICD-WebApp/Vagrant/Vagrant_Setup.md

 This guide will help you set up three Ubuntu VMs using Vagrant and VirtualBox.
 The Vagrantfile provided will configure a Jenkins VM with Jenkins, Maven, Docker, kubectl, Helm, and Ansible installed.

+The K8's VM will be provisioned later with Ansible

 ## Step 1: Install Prerequisites

 1. **Install VirtualBox**: